user-74/imgrecall/README.md

 If the image is not recalled for longer than 5 minutes, the .dat copy is deleted.

+Note that the image must have appeared on your computer at some point.
+If the image is recalled before Wechat even sees it, then it will not catch it.

+## Future Improvements

+Currently only supports .jpg files, but most images sent from a phone will be jpgs.
+Will include support for .png and .gif in the future.

 ## Usage

 1. Make sure Wechat is running with Auto-dowload of files enabled.